truenas/documentation/content/en/hub/initial-setup/best-practices/manage-tls.md

 > This feature was introduced in TrueNAS 12.0

+You can adjust which Transport Layer Security (TLS) cipher suites TrueNAS accepts for secure connections to the web interface.
+For best security, only use [TLS 1.2](https://tools.ietf.org/html/rfc5246) or newer versions.
-You can adjust which TLS cipher suites TrueNAS accepts for secure connections to the web interface.
-By default, all TLS cipher suites are allowed, but you might need to adjust this setting to match your particular network environment or security concerns.
+By default, all options are available if you need to adjust this setting to match your particular network environment or security concerns.

 ## Allowing or Restricting TLS Ciphers

-Go to the **System** ➞ **General** page:
+Log in to the web interface and go to **System > General**:

 <img src="/images/TN-12.0-TLS-1.PNG">
 <br><br>